 “To give prudence to the naive, to the youth knowledge and discretion” Proverbs 1:4

 Wisdom and good judgment are in short supply today.
 Not only does foolish behavior thrive in our culture; it’s often celebrated.
-No book in the Bible talks more about wisdom and foolishness than Proverbs.
-As a matter of fact, the stated purpose of Proverbs is, “To know wisdom…” (Prov.
-1:2a).
+No book in the Bible talks more about wisdom and foolishness than Proverbs; the stated purpose of which is, “To know wisdom…” (1:2a).
 In the first seven verses, Solomon eloquently describes why his collection of wise sayings is useful.
 Acquiring wisdom bares itself out in one’s attitudes and actions.
 It shows us how to use good judgment.

 How do we know if we’re exercising good judgment?
 Well, sometimes it’s just applying old fashion common sense.
 Proverbs 14:15 tells us, “The naive believes everything, but the sensible man considers his steps.”
 While the simple-minded go through life un-cautious and unaware, those with good judgment give forethought to their actions.In other words, they use discretion.